cchurch/api-docs/source/includes/_api_user.md

 ## Get List of Users
 <!--===================================================================-->

-Returns array of arrays with each sub-array representing a user available to the current user
+Returns array of arrays with each sub-array representing a User available to the current User

 > Request